CodeurSahil/ChatDOCX-pdf_rag/readme.md

 ## 🎯 **How It Works**

 1. **Upload** → Upload PDF/DOCX files through the web interface
-2. **Process** → Documents are split into chunks and embedded using Google's embeddings
+2. **Process** → Documents are split into chunks and embedded using OpenAI embeddings
 3. **Store** → Chunks are stored in Qdrant vector database
+4. **Query Translation** → User queries are transformed into multiple related queries
+5. **RAG Fusion** → Parallel retrieval using original + transformed queries
+6. **Enhanced Context** → Combines results from all query variations
-4. **Chat** → When you ask questions, relevant chunks are retrieved and sent to Gemini AI
+7. **Chat** → Enriched context is sent to Gemini AI for responses
-5. **Respond** → AI generates context-aware responses based on your document content
+8. **Respond** → AI generates highly accurate, context-aware responses

 ## 🤝 **Contributing**